-View a sample Colorado rental application form template below (no sign up).
-Read further down our page to learn more about what’s included on rental applications in Colorado, what information a landlord CAN’T ask for, and what Colorado-specific regulations apply to the rental application process.
+View a sample Colorado rental application form below and read further to learn more about what information should be included on rental applications in Colorado, what information a landlord CAN’T ask for, and what Colorado-specific regulations apply to the application process.

 Click here to view/download the direct PDF file.

 Disclaimer: the templates provided on this website are for reference & general informational purposes only.
 You should always speak with an attorney for all legal matters.

 In Colorado, a rental application is legal documentation that landlords use to gather information regarding tenants who wish to rent a unit on their property.
 In the state of Colorado, both the tenant and that landlord must follow the federal and state laws about a rental.
 The tenant may be refused occupancy because they have a bad credit score or they have been consistently late with rent payments in the past.
 In some situations like this, the potential tenant may need to have a guarantor to cosign the lease when it is signed who can verify that the rental payments will be made.

 A potential tenant cannot be turned away because of their sexual identity, gender, race, or any disability that they may have.
 Some counties in the state will also have additional statutes that must be followed.
 The questions in a rental application should be designed to give the landlord an idea of the new tenant, but nothing too invasive should be asked, especially if it can sway the decision of the landlord.
 To make sure that all of the rental applications that a landlord used are the same, it’s ideal to make an application that can be used to store the tenant’s information and their consent to a background and a credit check.

 Colorado Rental Application Form Elements